ethereum/consensus-specs/specs/core/0_fork-choice.md

     # Cannot calculate the current shuffling if have not seen the target
     assert target.root in store.blocks

     # Attestations cannot be from future epochs.
-If they are, delay consideration until the epoch arrivesr
+If they are, delay consideration until the epoch arrives
     base_state = store.block_states[target.root].copy()
     assert store.time >= base_state.genesis_time + epoch_start_slot(target.epoch) * SECONDS_PER_SLOT